WGLab/SCOTCH/README.md

 2. **Semi-Annotation Mode**: SCOTCH can use BAM files from one or multiple samples to update and refine existing gene annotations.
 This mode allows for the discovery of de novo (sub)exons with more types of novel isoforms than annotation-only mode.
 Set `--reference` as path to gene annotation .gtf file, or use default annotation file pre-computated by SCOTCH (human hg38).
 In addition, set `--update_gtf`.
 3. **Annotation-Free Mode**: SCOTCH can generate gene and isoform annotations based solely on BAM files, allowing for the discovery of novel genes and isoforms.
 Set `--reference` as `None`.

 Below is an example of generating annotation in the Semi-Annotation Mode for two samples simultanuously.
+See `example/annotation.sh` for an implementation in slurm.

 - `--bam`: path(s) to the folder(s) saving separated bam files or path(s) to a single/multiple bam file(s).
 - `--workers`: number of threads for parallel computing.